t3-oss/create-t3-app/www/src/pages/en/folder-structure.md

 #### `src/pages/api/trpc/[trpc].ts`

-The `[trpc].ts` file is the tRPC API entrypoint.
+The `[trpc].ts` file is the tRPC API entry point.
 It is used to handle tRPC requests.
 See [tRPC usage](usage/trpc#-pagesapitrpctrpcts) for more information on this file, and [Next.js Dynamic Routes Docs](https://nextjs.org/docs/routing/dynamic-routes) for info on catch-all/slug routes.

 <sub>(with tRPC)</sub>